-"Control shares" are shares of stock of the corporation that, when aggregated with other shares controlled by the stockholder, entitle the person to exercise voting power in electing directors within any of the following ranges of voting power: (1) one-tenth or more, but less than one-third of all voting power; (2) one-third or more, but less than a majority of all voting power; or (3) a majority or more of all voting power (\$3-701(e)(1)).
-Control shares include (1) shares only to the extent that the "acquiring person," following the acquisition of shares, is entitled to exercise voting power in electing directors within any of the foregoing levels of voting power for which stockholder approval has not been obtained and (2) shares of stock acquired within any of the foregoing three ranges even if the "initial shares acquired with the applicable range . . . were excluded from a control share acquisition." (\$3-701(e)(2).)
-An "acquiring person" is a person who makes or proposes to make a "control share acquisition" (\$3-701(e)(1)).
-Shares acquired within a 90-day period or pursuant to a plan to make a control share acquisition are considered to have been acquired in the same acquisition (\$3-702(e)(1)).
+"Control shares" are shares of stock of the corporation that, when aggregated with other shares controlled by the stockholder, entitle the person to exercise voting power in electing directors within any of the following ranges of voting power: (1) one-tenth or more, but less than one-third of all voting power; (2) one-third or more, but less than a majority of all voting power; or (3) a majority or more of all voting power (§3-701(e)(1)).
+Control shares include (1)

+shares only to the extent that the "acquiring person," following the acquisition of shares, is entitled to exercise voting power in electing directors within any of the foregoing levels of voting power for which stockholder approval has not been obtained and (2) shares of stock acquired within any of the foregoing three ranges even if the "initial shares acquired with the applicable range . . . were excluded from a control share acquisition." (§3-701(e)(2).)
+An "acquiring person" is a person who makes or proposes to make a "control share acquisition" (§3-701(b)), which is defined as the direct or indirect acquisition of ownership or control of "control shares" (§3-701(e)(1)).
+Shares acquired within a 90-day period or pursuant to a plan to make a control share acquisition are considered to have been acquired in the same acquisition (§3-702(e)(1)).